-Beta is different and we value you taking the time to try it out.
-Please take a look at the changes we've made in Beta and learn more about it.
-Thanks for reading, and for making the site better!
+We are sorry to see you leave - Beta is different and we value the time you took to try it out.
+Before you decide to go, please take a look at some value-adds for Beta and learn more about it.
+Thank you for reading Slashdot, and for making the site better!

 215 comments | 9 hours ago

 38 comments | 11 hours ago

 68 comments | yesterday

 MojoKid writes After last Wednesday's Windows 10 event, early adopters and IT types were probably anxious for Microsoft to release the next preview build.
 Fortunately, it didn't take long as it came out on Friday, and it's safe to say that it introduced even more than many were anticipating (but still no Spartan browser).
 However, in case you missed it, DirectX 12 is actually enabled in this Windows 10 release, though unfortunately we'll need to wait for graphics drivers and apps that support it, to take advantage of DX 12 features and performance enhancements.

 An anonymous reader writes After unveiling its new Project Spartan browser for Windows 10, Microsoft is now offering more details.
 The company confirmed that Windows 10 will also include Internet Explorer for enterprise sites, though it didn't say how exactly this will work.
 Spartan comes with a new rendering engine, which doesn't rely on the versioned document modes the company has historically used.
 It also provides compatibility with the millions of existing enterprise websites specifically designed for Internet Explorer by loading the IE11 engine when needed.
 In this way, the browser uses the new rendering engine for modern websites and the old one for legacy purposes.